 “I was about to ask you the same question,” the man in the coveralls said.
 A patch on his breast proclaimed him as Al with Al’s Plumbing and Heating.
 “I wasn’t told that the contractor was using Paul, you trying to snake a job out of me?”

 “I just stopped to use the phone,” Thomas said.
-“I don’t like to text and drive.”
+“I do not like to text and drive.”

 “Well you stopped at my site, buddy boy,” Al said.

-“Yes, I’m aware.
-If you’d like to move your van, I’d be happy to leave you to it.”
+“Yes, I am aware.
+If you would like to move your van, I would be happy to leave you to it.”

 “I don’t know you,” Al said.
 “I thought I knew all of Paul’s guys.”